nf-core/eager/docs/output.md

 </details>

 The main taxonomic profiling file from MetaPhlAn is the `*_profile.txt` file.
 This provides the abundance estimates from MetaPhlAn however does not include raw counts by default.
+The profiling-file is further processed by the taxpasta module to provide a standardised tabular output for the Metaphlan abundance estimates.

 Intermediate Bowtie2 output `.bowtie2out.txt`, which presents a condensed representation of the mapping results of your sequencing reads to MetaPhlAn's marker gene sequences.
 The alignments are listed in tab-separated columns, including Read ID and Marker Gene ID, with each alignment represented on a separate line.

 #### Kraken2